 Covid-19

-Mobile, Alabama never had the right to make mask mandates or force their citizens to take the vaccination, but they did have the right for their Mobile County Health DepartmentOpens in a new tab. to get very active in tracking Covid-19 cases.
+Mobile, Alabama never had the right to make mask mandates or force their citizens to take the vaccination, but they did have the right for their Mobile County Health Department to get very active in tracking Covid-19 cases.

 The Mobile County Health Department still as of this date July 15th, 2022 creates weekly Covid-19 reports.
 The reports tell of the citizens with Covid-19 and in what areas the disease spread is most prevalent.
 This helps the citizens be aware of the risks.